 The Theory of Everything star Eddie Redmayne -- who won not only the Golden Globe, but top honors at the Oscars, BAFTA and SAG Awards, for his portrayal of Stephen Hawking last year -- will return to present at 2016’s awards.
 Redmayne is also nominated this year for his performance in The Danish Girl.

 It’s been an impressive year for Redmayne since winning his first Golden Globe last January.
 Apart from being nominated a second time, he’s starring in the highly-anticipated J.K.
-Rowling adaptation, Fantastic Beasts and Where to Find Them, and he and wife Hannah Bagshawe recently announced that they were expecting their first child!
+Rowling adaptation, Fantastic Beasts and Where to Find Them

 Like Redmayne, Julianne Moore basically owned the 2015 awards season.
 Name a major acting award and she won it for her portrayal of a linguistics professor diagnosed with early-onset Alzheimer’s disease in Still Alice.